google/santa/docs/concepts/rules.md

 # Rules

+## Rule Types

 Rules provide the primary evaluation mechanism for allowing and blocking binaries with Santa on macOS.
-There are three types of rules: binary, certificate, and TeamID.
+There are four types of rules: binary, signing ID, certificate, and Team ID.

-##### Binary Rules
+### Binary Rules

 Binary rules use the SHA-256 hash of the entire binary as an identifier.
 This is the most specific rule in Santa.
 Even a small change in the binary will alter the SHA-256 hash, invalidating the rule.

+### Signing ID Rules
+Signing IDs are arbitrary identifiers under developer control that are given to a binary at signing time.
+Typically, these use reverse domain name notation and include the name of the binary (e.g. `com.google.Chrome`).
+Because the signing IDs are arbitrary, the Santa rule identifier must be prefixed with the Team ID associated with the Apple developer certificate used to sign the application.
+For example, a signing ID identifier for Google Chrome would be:
+`EQHXZ8M8AV:com.google.Chrome`.
+For platform binaries (i.e. those binaries shipped by Apple with the OS) which do not have a Team ID, the string `platform` must be used (e.g. `platform:com.apple.curl`).

-##### Certificate Rules
+### Certificate Rules

 Certificate rules are formed from the SHA-256 fingerprint of an X.509 leaf signing certificate.
 This is a powerful rule type that has a much broader reach